konstanciaa/capitals-quiz/README.md

 + JavaScript

 #### Programs Used
-+ **Google Fonts** were used to import the 'Oswald' and 'Source Serif Pro' fonts into the style.css file which are used on all pages throughout the project.
++ **Google Fonts** were used to import the 'Montserrat' font into the style.css file which is used in the project.
 + **Git** was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 + **GitHub** is used to store the projects code after being pushed from Git.
 + **Balsamiq** was used to create wireframes.